Green – Lean – Digital: The Factory of the Future

 Listen to the blog here:

-In the discrete manufacturing, plant engineering and automotive sectors, applying lean principles and automation has been and will remain evergreen when striving for efficiency gains.
+In the discrete manufacturing, plant engineering, food & beverage, and automotive sectors, applying lean principles and automation has been and will remain evergreen when striving for efficiency gains.
 The golden rule appears to be: the more efficient and flexible the manufacturing processes are, the more profitable and competitive a company will be.
 Holding true, keeping your processes as lean as possible will build the foundation for the factory of the future, but the best process is still the one that doesn’t exist.
 The next big milestone on the path towards efficiency and flexibility is digitalization.
 Production companies already started transitioning from analog to digital information as well as collecting and connecting data throughout the value chain.
 Through digitalization, production complexity becomes manageable, behavior of machines and assets predictable, disturbances in supply chains transparent, production systems quickly adaptable and as a result, productivity overall rises.

 However, the growing importance of sustainability as well as decarbonization of supply chains and own operations is adding additional requirements and challenges for the digital transformation of factories.
 There is a new goal to reach now that making production sustainable is no longer an option – it’s a must.
 Once your factory is lean and digital, what does it take to make it green as well?
 What are the key components of the factory of the future?